 * We discussed options for reaching out to the larger patient population that’s not yet plugged in to our world of online resources:

-- creating a centralized web directory of all imaginable diabetes resources, so that patients and doctors would only have to remember a single URL to find all the good stuff (Gina Capone of the OC is working on something along these lines already!)
+- Creating a centralized web directory of all imaginable diabetes resources, so that patients and doctors would only have to remember a single URL to find all the good stuff (Gina Capone of the OC blog is working on something along these lines already!)

 * We discussed general guidelines for pharma companies in Social Media:

 - DON’T ever, ever use spam or hidden agendas; be self-serving and/or dishonest; harbor preconceptions about customers/patients; display glossy, unrealistic ads; do all the talking and no listening.